 Asked what led officers to shoot and where the gun was recovered, BCA spokeswoman Jill Oliveira said those details are part of the ongoing investigation, and that under state law the agency can’t discuss active investigations.

-Thompson said the family wants police to immediately release the officers’ body camera video and 911 calls.
+Thompson said the family wants police to immediately release the officers’ body camera videos and the 911 call.

 When the family found out about Hughes’ death, they said, “Not again,” his aunt said.

-A cousin of Hughes, Philip Quinn, was fatally shot by St. Paul officer nearly four years ago.
+Hughes’ cousin, Philip Quinn, was fatally shot by a St. Paul officer in 2015.
 Investigators said Quinn was schizophrenic and suicidal when he charged the officer with a screwdriver.
 A grand jury cleared the officers involved.

 “When is it going to stop?” asked Kathy Ficken, the aunt of both Hughes and Quinn.